 We are a founding member and part of the executive board of FSM, the Association for the Voluntary Self-Monitoring for Multimedia Service Providers.
 The association published the “Index for Youth Media Protection” for the first time in 2017.
 It indicates the extent to which the protection of young people from negative experiences online is anchored in the concerns, attitudes, knowledge and actions of parents, learning specialists and teachers, and young people themselves.
 It provides the basis for recognizing strengths and weaknesses in today’s media regulations for youth media protection and the available support measures for media education, which provide starting points for their continued development.
 The 2018 youth media protection report specifically addressed teachers and educational specialists.

 Teachtoday in the Aktionsbund Digitale Sicherheit (Digital Security Action Alliance)

-Since 2013 we have been actively participating in two cross-industry coalitions committed to fighting child abuse on the Internet, the "CEO Coalition to make the Internet a better place for kids" and the "ICT Coalition for the Safer Use of Connected Devices and Online Services by Children and Young People in the EU."
+Since 2013 we have been actively participating in two cross-industry coalitions committed to fighting child abuse on the internet, the “CEO Coalition to make the internet a better place for kids” and the “ICT Coalition for Children Online.”

 For more than 20 years, we have been active as a founding member in the FSM, the Association for the Voluntary Self-Monitoring for Multimedia Service Providers.
 Together with eco, the Association of the Internet Industry, it operates the internet-beschwerdestelle.de, a website for reporting child abuse on the internet.
 It is the German point of contact for internet users to submit complaints and part of INHOPE, the global umbrella association of internet hotlines for complaints.
 A particular focus of the hotline is the fight against “gray areas”.